On the radar

 What the methodology does first

 Before there is a document, there is the analysis.
-The Verdict runs your menu through the five layers of the Couverte methodology, and it is worth knowing what each layer is actually doing, because the document is only as good as the work behind it.
+The Verdict runs your menu through the five layers of the Couverte methodology:

-The first layer is item economics.
-Every dish gets the foundational read — contribution margin, food cost percentage, menu mix, weighted margin.
-This is the bedrock menu-engineering analysis, drawn from the published frameworks (Kasavana and Smith 1982, Pavesic 1985, Miller 1980).
-It answers the plain question: what does this dish actually earn.
+Item economics.
+Contribution margin, food cost percentage, menu mix, weighted margin — the bedrock menu-engineering read, drawn from the published frameworks (Kasavana and Smith 1982, Pavesic 1985, Miller 1980).
+What does this dish actually earn.

-The second layer is time and space.
-A dish does not exist on its own — it occupies a seat, in a service period, in a room with finite capacity.
-This layer measures how hard each dish works relative to the seat and the hour it holds, using the revenue-management metrics from the later research (Kimes 1999, Heo 2017, Kalan 2023).
+Time and space.
+A dish occupies a seat, in a service period, in a room with finite capacity.
+This layer measures how hard each dish works relative to the seat and hour it holds, using the revenue-management research (Kimes 1999, Heo 2017, Kalan 2023).

-The third layer is the Couverte Score — a single composite per item that meshes the first two layers, weighted by your tier.
-The weights are not the same for a casual room and a Michelin kitchen, which is the point: the same dish scores differently depending on the restaurant it lives in.
+The Couverte Score.
+A single composite per item that meshes the first two layers, weighted by your tier — so the same dish scores differently in a casual room and a Michelin kitchen.

-The fourth layer is market context.
-Your prices and your menu, read against your actual comp set and the wider market.
-An item analysis on its own can be done with a spreadsheet.
-Reading it against the market is the part that needs aggregated data.
+Market context.
+Your prices and menu, read against your actual comp set.
+An item analysis can be done with a spreadsheet; reading it against the market is the part that needs aggregated data.

-The fifth layer is prescriptive — the actions.
-This is where the analysis stops being a description and becomes a set of decisions.
+The actions.
+Where the analysis stops being a description and becomes a set of decisions.

 What is in the document